FREQUENTLY ASKED QUESTIONS

 How Long Will My MRI Examination Take?

-At Shin MRI, we offer an array of examinations.
+At Shin Imaging Center, we offer an array of examinations.
 Depending on the type of exam you receive, the length of the procedure will typically be between 15-30 minutes.

 Is MRI Safe?